pyth-network/pyth-gitbook/consumers/on-demand.md

 ## Integration

-Developers need to build their application to submit price updates on behalf of their users, which typically requires integrating with both the frontend and contract.
+Developers integrating with Pyth Network should build their application to submit the necessary price updates on their users' behalf.
+For example, if you need the BTC/USD price on-chain, then your frontend should submit the BTC/USD Pyth price update in every transaction that needs it.
-The [Pyth Network SDKs](consume-data.md) cover both parts of this integration and are designed to simplify this process.
+The [Pyth Network SDKs](consume-data.md) cover both parts of this integration -- frontend and contract -- and are designed to simplify this process.

 ## Fees